mongodb/docs/source/includes/list-table-alert-notification-methods.rst

    * - DataDog

-     - Sends the alert to a `DataDog
-       <https://www.datadoghq.com/alerts/>`_ account as a DataDog
+     - Sends the alert to a `DataDog <https://www.datadoghq.com/alerts/>`_ account as a DataDog
        `event <https://docs.datadoghq.com/graphing/event_stream/>`_.

        When the alert is first opened, |service| sends the alert as an "error" event.
 Subsequent updates are sent as "info" events.
        When the alert is closed, |service| sends a "success" event.

-       If prompted, enter your DataDog API key under :guilabel:`API Key` and click :guilabel:`Validate Datadog API Key`.
+       If prompted, enter your DataDog |api| key under :guilabel:`API Key` and click
+       :guilabel:`Validate Datadog API Key`.

    * - VictorOps

      - Sends the alert to a `VictorOps <https://victorops.com/>`_ account.
-Enter a VictorOps API key and an optional `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`_ for routing alerts to a specific VictorOps group.
+Enter a VictorOps |api| key and an optional `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`_ for routing alerts to a specific VictorOps group.
 Define escalation and routing rules directly in VictorOps.